 Soft Tissue Injury

 Soft tissue injuries are the most common injuries caused by auto accidents.
 They encompass any damage to your body’s connective tissue (muscles, ligaments, and tendons).
-A common example of a soft issue injury is the pain in the neck and back that come from whiplash (sudden movements imposed on the head and neck during a collision).
+A common example of a soft tissue injury is the pain in the neck and back that come from whiplash.
+Whiplash is the sudden movements imposed on the head and neck during a collision).

 Scrapes and Cuts

-Chest injuries are common in auto accidents because of the position of the chest and abdominal region behind the steering wheel.
-In a sudden-impact situation, your chest may smash against the steering wheel and suffer severe pull from the seatbelt or harness.
+Chest injuries are common in auto accidents.
+This is because of the position of the chest and abdominal region behind the steering wheel.
+In a sudden-impact situation, your chest may smash against the steering wheel.
+Or you may suffer severe pull from the seatbelt or harness.
 In most cases this may result in bruising, but broken ribs and internal damage may occur.